use-ink/ink-docs/docs/basics/metadata.md

       label is prefixed with the trait label.
     - `selector`: The selector hash of the message.
     - `payable`: If the constructor accepts any `value` from the caller.
+    - `default`: If the constructor is marked as default, useful for UIs.
     - `args`: The parameters of the deployment handler.
     - `docs`: The deployment handler documentation.
 - `messages`: The external messages of the contract.